singleron-RD/CeleScope/docs/rna/multi_rna.md

     --mod shell
 ```

+If Single nuclei RNA-Seq is used, you need to add `--gtf_type gene` to include reads mapped to
+intronic regions.

 ## Arguments
 `--mapfile` Mapfile is a tab-delimited text file with as least three columns.
 Each line of mapfile represents paired-end fastq files.